mitre-cyber-academy/2013-web-400/README.md

 How to Stand Up locally: Install [vagrant](http://vagrantup.com/) and then run `vagrant up` from the root of this directory.
 After the script finished, navigate to [localhost:8080](http://localhost:8080) in your browser.

 flag: "MCA-A342B91C"

+TODO:
+* Rework this chef recipe to use the rails-app-cookbook to handle most of the rails and ruby installation.
+* Use Berkshelf for dependency management.